kiki-kanri/ts-project-builder/README.md

 **The -c flag enables automatic clearing of the dist folder, it does not specify a path to the configuration file!**

-To use the additional settings, create a file named `ts-project-builder.config.ts` in the same level directory as package.json and refer to the following example:
+To use the additional settings, create a file named `ts-project-builder.config.mjs` in the same level directory as package.json and refer to the following example:
 ```typescript
 import { defineExtraConfig } from 'ts-project-builder';